QuentinRa/blog.quentinra.dev/programming/web/javascript/_general/index.md

 #### Promises

 Promises can be created manually.
-They are taking two callbacks, one in case of success, the other in case of failure.
+They are taking two callbacks, one in case of success, and another one in case of failure.

 ➡️ The latter is the same as raising an exception.